Kytabyte/Sortable-Challenge/README.md

 ## 3. Check if exists any family and model matches the listing

 Since our aim is to reduce the false negative, we will do the exact match for family and model information provided in <code>product.txt</code>.
+For model information, we provided some flexibility (but very limited), as the format of a model may be interchangably used among "XXX123", "XXX 123", and "XXX-123".

+My strategy for the matching is
+* If model gets exactly matched, directly add it into the result dict with the correspondent product_name key.
+* If model is not matched, the listing must exactly match the family information, and match one of the model in the other two format.